cmayrhuber/raspi-workspace/README.md

 ### Positives and Negatives
 * The Citrix Workspace App
-  :heavy_plus_sign: can be downloaded as armhf Debian package for Buster on the Citrix website
+  \+ can be downloaded as armhf Debian package for Buster on the Citrix website
-  :heavy_plus_sign: comes with it's own outdated certificate store, that most likely requires an update
+  \+ comes with it's own outdated certificate store, that most likely requires an update
-  :heavy_plus_sign: the memory usage is low enough that even the 1GB model should suffice
+  \+ the memory usage is low enough that even the 1GB model should suffice
-  :heavy_minus_sign: requires a different window manager than openbox due to missing multi-monitor hints
+  \- requires a different window manager than openbox due to missing multi-monitor hints
-  :heavy_minus_sign: no optimization for realtime audio (Skype calls, etc.)
+  \- no optimization for realtime audio (Skype calls, etc.)
 * Raspian Desktop
-  :heavy_plus_sign: the LXDE-pi desktop is sleek and nicely customized
+  \+ the LXDE-pi desktop is sleek and nicely customized
-  :heavy_minus_sign: the lightweight LXDE desktop does fullfill all assumptions expected by "business" apps
+  \- the lightweight LXDE desktop does not fullfill all assumptions expected by "business" apps
-  :heavy_minus_sign: I could not get a Bluetooth headset to work on Raspian, if the headset had the handsfree profile, the microphone could not be used and if the microphone got detected (a different device), the audioquality was really bad and the recording unstable.
+  \- I could not get a Bluetooth headset to work on Raspian, if the headset had the handsfree profile, the microphone could not be used and if the microphone got detected (a different device), the audioquality was really bad and the recording unstable.
-  :heavy_minus_sign: from my personal experience the Alsa soundsystem is not nearly as usable as Pulseaudio for an enduser
+  \- from my personal experience the Alsa soundsystem is not nearly as usable as Pulseaudio for an enduser
-  :heavy_minus_sign: Raspian Desktop starts to slow down after a few hours of use and the Xorg process shows almost 100% CPU.
+  \- Raspian Desktop starts to slow down after a few hours of use and the Xorg process shows almost 100% CPU.
   Logging out and in again workarounds this problem.
-  I discoverd that this does not happen if gpu_mem is bumped to 320MB and 4k60Hz mode is activated in /boot/config.txt:
+  I discovered that this does not happen if gpu_mem is bumped to 320MB and 4k60Hz mode is activated in /boot/config.txt:
   ```ini
   hdmi_enable_4kp60=1